remojansen/logo.ts/README.md

-TypeScript Logo By The Community
+A community logo for TypeScript
 ================================

 I wanted to add a [TypeScript](http://www.typescriptlang.org/) sticker to my laptop but I could not find what I was looking for so I decided to create a typed superset of [logo.js](https://github.com/voodootikigod/logo.js).